devskrate/devskrate/_posts/2020-06-11-htc-desire-20-launch-date.md

 title:  "HTC Desire 20 launch date"
 author: puneeth
 categories: [ ANDROID, TECH ]
-image: assets/images/alternatives/chinese-apps/best-alternatives-to-chinese-apps.png
+image: assets/images/htc-desire-20.png
-tags: [smartphones, android, windowsphone]
+tags: [smartphones, android, htc]
 ---

 Many people now even don't remember HTC, but it is not dead..
 Previously it made windows based smartphones, but it has not sustained in the recent markets.